 We enjoy high utilization rates for our current production lines.
-We will continue to monitor our customers' short-term and long-term demands to opportunistically expand our production capacity.
-During the global economic crisis, despite challenging capital markets, we were able to grow our production capacity for silicon wafers, silicon cells and solar modules from 300 MW, 150 MW and 150 MW, respectively, as of December 31, 2009 to approximately 1.5 GW each as of June 30, 2013.
+We will continue to monitor our customers' short-term and longterm demands to opportunistically expand our production capacity.
+During the global economic crisis, despite challenging capital markets, our in-house annual production capacity for silicon wafers, solar cells and solar modules grew from approximately 600 MW each as of December 31, 2010 to approximately 1.5 GW each for silicon ingots, wafers and solar cells and approximately 2.0 GW for solar modules as of December 31, 2013.
+Additionally, we believe that our operation and proposed future acquisition of Topoint's manufacturing assets will help us address the growing demands of our strong international customer base.
 We have also acquired substantial land reserves and land-use rights for future production capacity expansion.
 We will continue to leverage our industry relationships and expertise in the PV industry to source high-quality production equipment at low costs.
 We will also continue to manage our accounts payable terms with our manufacturers to manage our working capital.
 We believe that we are ready to respond to increased demand for our solar products by strategically expanding our capacity in a cost-efficient manner.